26pratyush/blank-app/README.md

 2. Click encryption and enter your text

- 3.Click decryption to decrypt your text
+3. Click decryption to decrypt your text